-If your project requires more than two serial ports, additional ports may be added via the PC/104 expansion bus.
-Technologic Systems offers three different daughter boards (TS-SER1, TS-SER2, and TS-SER4) that add 1, 2, or 4 extra COM ports respectively.
-Typically these would be configured as COM3 or COM4 or be assigned other higher COM I/O locations.
-Because DOS only directly supports four serial ports, any additional ports beyond four will require DOS software drivers.
+If your project requires more than four serial ports, additional ports may be added via the PC/104 expansion bus.
+Technologic Systems offers three different peripheral boards (TS-SER1, TS-SER2, and TS-SER4) that add 1,2, or 4 extra COM ports respectively.
+Typically these would be configured as COM5 or be assigned other higher COM I/O locations.
+Because DOS only directly supports four serial ports, any additional ports beyond four will require software drivers if using DOS.